yanzzzzzzzzz/bsc-wallet-tracker/README.md

 - Query transactions by UTC date
 - Summarize transaction counts and amounts by token
 - Calculate how many trades are needed to reach a target score
+  - Target score can be set up to 20 points
+  - Enter current and per-trade volume to see the exact formula and required trades

 ## Setup